Movement Analysis

 We are embodying through movement.
 When we move, we act in life and at the same time we relate to each other and to our environment.

 Cary Rick, solo performer and actor, born in Chicago, after leaving theatre and working as educational director of a Dancetherapy School in Germany evaluating diverse techniques of Dance Therapy critically, founded first the Association of Dance Therapy/ Movement Analysis, method Cary Rick in Austria, Switzerland and Germany and after in 1994, when he definitively left other theories of dance therapy he founded the Institute for Movement Analysis in Switzerland.
-The Institute was recognized internationally as a Training and Research Institute by the American Dance and Movement Therapy Association ADTA.
+The Institute is recognized internationally as a Training and Research Institute by the American Dance and Movement Therapy Association ADTA.

 In movement analytic theory, MOVEMENT IS not understood simbolically or as behaviour, but as ACTION in intersubjective experience.